 REFERENCES IN TRANSLATIONAL RESEARCH

-The Pediatric Solid Tumors group is focused on the development of new therapeutic tools based, preferentially, on oncolytic viruses.
+The Advanced Therapies for Paediatric Solid Tumours group is focused on the development of new therapeutic tools based, preferentially, on oncolytic viruses.

 To evaluate these therapies we have relevant preclinical models, always with the patient in mind.